The Funtastic World of Hanna-Barbera

-The Funtastic World of Hanna-Barbera is an American animated syndicated programming block produced by Hanna-Barbera Productions that ran on a weekly schedule and was performed in live action.
+The Funtastic World of Hanna-Barbera is an American animated syndicated live-action weekly programming block produced by Hanna-Barbera Productions.
 The program ran from 1985 to 1994.

 Overview

 The block premiered on Sunday, September 15, 1985, and included an array of both old and new Hanna-Barbera original cartoon shows.
 The show aired on Sundays in most markets, but some stations broadcast it on both weekdays and Saturdays.
-The 1985 to 1987 edition was hosted by legendary Hanna-Barbera mainstays, Yogi Bear, Quick Draw McGraw, Huckleberry Hound and Snagglepuss in their live action costumed forms (all voiced by Daws Butler).
+The 1985 to 1987 season was hosted by legendary Hanna-Barbera mainstays, Yogi Bear, Quick Draw McGraw, Huckleberry Hound, and Snagglepuss in their live action costumed forms (all voiced by Daws Butler).